Scope/Description

 Accessing the ZFS Tab

-- Once we’re logged into Houston, you should see a list of modules.
-You will see the ZFS tab.
-Click on this to continue.
+- Once logged in to Houston, you should see a list of modules down the left-hand side of the page.
+In the bottom half of this menu, locate the 45Drives ZFS tab.
+Click on this to open the ZFS Module.

 Creating the ZFS Pool